clarencedglee/notes/js fp/practical-uses.md

   page.name = edits[i].name
   page.lastUpdated = Date.latest(page.date, edits[0].date)
   page.contributors = [... new Set(
+    ... page.contributors,
+    ... edits[0].contributors
   )]
 }

+// but that code isn't readily reusable,
+// and there's state in

 // you can make Page a Semigroup by adding a merge method: class Page {